lucesprabens/lucesprabens.github.io/_pages/research.md

 title: research
 description:
 nav: true
-nav_order: 3
+nav_order: 2
 ---

 # Work in progress
-Welfare Implications of Public Climate-Adaptation Mechanisms: Evidence from Cooling Centers
+**Welfare Implications of Public Climate-Adaptation Mechanisms: Evidence from Cooling Centers**

-The Economic Value of State Parks: Revealed Preference Estimates Using Cell Phone Data (with Gemma Del Rossi, Catherine Kling, Anthony Ponce, and Ivan Rudik)
+**The Economic Value of State Parks: Revealed Preference Estimates Using Cell Phone Data** (with Gemma Del Rossi, Catherine Kling, Anthony Ponce, and Ivan Rudik)

-Converging Crises: Understanding the Impact of Climate Change and Violence on Migration in Mexico (with Anthony Ponce and Dana Smith)
+**Converging Crises: Understanding the Impact of Climate Change and Violence on Migration in Mexico** (with Anthony Ponce and Dana Smith)

-Heterogeneity in Climate-related Migration
+**Heterogeneity in Climate-related Migration**